wirshingh/Recover-18S-and-28S-from-genome-assemblies-using-BLAST/README.md

 #Second, the assembly files can end with "_L002_contigs.fasta", the output of Spades.
 #If your assemblies have a different file name ending, modify the filename in the
 #script below in Step 2.
-#For example, change the "*_L002_contigs.fasta" in line 57 to match your assembly
+#For example, change the "*_L002_contigs.fasta" in steps 2 and 4 to match your assembly
 #file names.
 It MUST be a wildcard unique to only and all the assembly files, and
 #have the sample name in front of the wildcard.